Alzheimers480/server/README.txt

-There Are currently 4 php scripts and one bash script in the public_html folder.
+There are currently 4 php scripts and one bash script in the public_html folder.
 There is also 1 php script in the php_templ folder.
 I will go over each script here.

 ---------------------auth.php-----------------------